alexirpan/alexirpan.github.io/_posts/2019-01-29-alphastar-part2.markdown

   learn the best response to existing agents?

 Many of these techniques were developed just in the last year.
-Based on the number of self-DeepMind citations, it's possible much of this was developed just for the StarCraft project.
+Based on the number of self-DeepMind citations, and how often those papers cite results on the StarCraft II Learning Environment, it's possible much of this was developed specifically for the StarCraft project.

+(Paragraph below earlier in post?)

 When developing ML research for a paper, there are heavy incentives for changing as little as possible, and concentrating all risk on your proposed